2025 Florida A&M Rattlers football team

-The 2025 Florida A&M Rattlers football team represents Florida A&M University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
-The Rattlers are led by second-year head coach James Colzie III and play home games at Bragg Memorial Stadium in Tallahassee, Florida.
+The 2025 Florida A&M Rattlers football team represented Florida A&M University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
+The Rattlers were led by second-year head coach James Colzie III and played home games at Bragg Memorial Stadium in Tallahassee, Florida.

+The Florida A&M Rattlers drew an average home attendance of 14,093, the 12th-highest of all NCAA Division I FCS football teams.